 To ensure fresh and appealing choices for all students in the Program, each Honors seminar is offered for a maximum of three years, and seminars are rotated on a regular basis.
-Honors seminars may be offered by any faculty member with at least one year of full-time teaching experience at Chestnut Hill College.
+Honors seminars may be offered by any faculty member with at least one year of full-time teaching experience at Chestnut Hill College; with permission, adjuncts with particular disciplinary expertise may be invited to teach in IDHP; faculty teaching in the program generally represent disciplines that serve the Inquiry Core.